 Undergraduate

 For current Western students, we offer an HBA/JD with the Ivey Business School and a BESc/JD with the Faculty of Engineering.
 These programs allow you to complete both degrees in six years (one year less than if the degrees were pursued consecutively).

 Submit applications for our undergraduate combined-degree programs directly to the Law Admissions Office by May 1 for September admission.
 June LSAT scores are accepted.

 Graduate

 We also offer the following graduate combineddegree programs:

 - JD/MSc (Geology or Geophysics at Western)

 - JD/MA (History at Western)

 - JD/MBA (Ivey Business School at Western)

-- JD/LLB ('Université Laval, Quebec City)
+- JD/LLB (l'Université Laval, Quebec City)

 - JD/LLM (University of Groningen, The Netherlands)

 Western Law and the Ivey Business School

 The HBA/JD

-Each year we set aside a number of places in our first-year class for high achievers in the Ivey Business School HBA program.
+Each year we set aside a number of places in our first-year class for high achievers in the Ivey Business School Honours Business Administration program.
 Students apply at the end of their third year of study (HBA1) and complete the first year of law school in Year 4 of the combined program.
 Years 5 and 6 consist of an approved mix of required and elective courses from both Faculties.

 The JD/MBA

 The JD/MBA program provides an exceptional education for highly-motivated, talented students capable of managing the demands of two intensive programs.
-Students in this program, who are expected to have at least two years of quality work experience, begin with the business essentials component of the MBA prior to first-year law.
+Students in this program, who are expected to have at least two years of quality work experience, begin with the business essentials component of the MBA before first-year law.

+Learn more about our Combined degree programs at law.uwo.ca/combined

+24 WESTERN LAW PROSPECTUS 2023 - 2024 25

+FACULTY

-Learn more about our Combined degree programs at law.uwo.ca/combined FACULTY Our 38 full-time and 46 adjunct Faculty are recognized as leading scholars in a wide variety of fields.
+Our 42 full-time and 48 adjunct Faculty are recognized as leading scholars in a wide variety of fields.
 Our small class size provides students with excellent opportunities for direct interaction with their professors.